nmcpcj/angular2-webpack/README.md

 ## npm scripts
-- **npm run gulp** will build the files inside the /dist folder and perform a watch.
+- **npm run start** will run webpack-dev-server and serve your contents from memory only on http://localhost:8080.
 You are ready to start developing
 - **npm run clean** will clean the dist folder
 - **npm run build**